Rob Waldrop

-Robert F. Waldrop (born December 1, 1971) is a former American college and professional gridiron football player who was a defensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
-He played college football at the University of Arizona, where he was a two-time consensus All-American for the Wildcats.
+Robert F. Waldrop (born December 1, 1971) is an American former professional football player who was a defensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Arizona Wildcats, twice earning consensus All-American honors, including a unanimous selection in 1993.
 Waldrop played professionally for the NFL's Kansas City Chiefs, and the Memphis Mad Dogs and Toronto Argonauts of the CFL.
 He is a member of the College Football Hall of Fame.

-Early years
+Early life

 Waldrop was born in Atlanta, Georgia.
 He attended Horizon High School in Scottsdale, Arizona, where he played for the Horizon Huskies high school football team.

 College career

 While attending the University of Arizona, Waldrop played for the Arizona Wildcats football team from 1990 to 1993.
 He was recognized as a consensus first-team All-American in 1992 and 1993.
 He was also the recipient of the Outland Trophy as the best interior lineman in the country, the Nagurski Award as the best defensive player, and United Press International's Lineman of the Year award.
 He was inducted into the College Football Hall of Fame in 2011.